hrk4649/godot_ios_plugin_iap/README.md

 ### Request and response

-This is a list of request.
+This is a list of requests.
+The list shows what each request does and what information is returned in response.

-- startUpdateTask
+- `startUpdateTask`
     - starts a task to receive callbacks from [Transaction.updates](https://developer.apple.com/documentation/storekit/transaction/updates)
     - returns purchase response when purchasing is done outside of the app
-- products
+- `products`
 	- gets a list of products.
 	- requires "productIDs" which value is an array of product id registered in app store or StoreKit configuration
 	- returns the result of [Product.products()](https://developer.apple.com/documentation/storekit/product/products(for:))
-- purchase
+- `purchase`
 	- purchases an item specified by its product id
 	- requires "productID"
 	- returns the result of [Product.purchase()](https://developer.apple.com/documentation/storekit/product/purchase(options:))
 	- the result includes [jwsRepresentation](https://developer.apple.com/documentation/storekit/verificationresult/jwsrepresentation-21vgo)
-- purchasedProducts
+- `purchasedProducts`
 	- gets a list of products the user purchased
 	- no argument required
 	- returns a list of products the user purchased. a product with revocationDate is not included in the list
-- transactionCurrentEntitlements
+- `transactionCurrentEntitlements`
 	- returns a result of [Transaction.currentEntitlements](https://developer.apple.com/documentation/storekit/transaction/currententitlements)
 	- no argument required
 	- Verified purchased items include [jwsRepresentation](https://developer.apple.com/documentation/storekit/verificationresult/jwsrepresentation-21vgo)
-- transactionAll
+- `transactionAll`
 	- returns a result of [Transaction.all](https://developer.apple.com/documentation/storekit/transaction/all)
 	- no argument required
 	- Verified purchased items include [jwsRepresentation](https://developer.apple.com/documentation/storekit/verificationresult/jwsrepresentation-21vgo)
-- proceedUnfinishedTransactions
+- `proceedUnfinishedTransactions`
 	- proceeds unfinished transactions
 	- no argument required
 	- returns results as purchase response
-- appStoreSync
+- `appStoreSync`
 	- call [AppStore.sync()](https://developer.apple.com/documentation/storekit/appstore/sync()) to restore transaction information ```when a user suspects the app isn’t showing all the transactions.```
 	- Calling this method causes that Apple ID Login popup shows
 	- no argument required